Omar-Irfan/DSAA/Hash Tables/notes.md

 -Maps allow users to have any data type as a key
 -Maps also maintain insertion orders (Objects do not have an order) -Sets store keys and not values

+## Hash Tables vs Arrays

+-Hashes allow quick access to values
+-Inserting is also very fast
+-Collision is a rare occurance

+-both arrays and hash tables are quick for looking up values

+-But hash tables have no concept of order